remotesynth/ls-articles/Ephemeral Instances/Ephemeral Instances.md

 The easiest and most efficient way to create an ephemeral instance is via a [Cloud Pod](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/).
 Cloud Pods are essentially a snapshot of the state of a running LocalStack instance that can be stored, versioned, shared, and restored.
 This means that, rather than creating a new empty ephemeral instance, you can create the ephemeral instance with the services or data already deployed.

 Let's see how this works.
 I have an example application I've built using a combination of S3, CloudFront, Lambda, API Gateway and DynamoDB running locally via LocalStack.
-The message being displayed at the bottom of the page is from data pre-loaded into DynamoDB.
+The message displayed at the bottom of the page is from data pre-loaded into DynamoDB.

 ![The running sample app](sample-app.png)